 Pursuant to the BSC Cardiac Agreement, in addition to prospective royalty payments on net sales of licensed products, the Company received a non-refundable licensing fee of \$13,000,000 in 2008, and the Company could receive future milestone-based payments associated with the successful development and regulatory approval of the various implantable cardiac leads that incorporate the Company's technology, subject to certain patents being issued on patent applications licensed to BSC Cardiac.
 However, there can be no assurance of the amount of milestone-based payments the Company ultimately will receive under the BSC Cardiac Agreement, if any.
 The Company believes that BSC Cardiac does not intend to incorporate the Company's technology into each of the different types of implantable cardiac leads addressed by the agreement, which reduces the potential milestone-based payments the Company could receive.
 The Company recorded the \$13,000,000 payment received in 2008 as deferred revenue and is recognizing revenue over the five year estimated period of continuing involvement (see Note 2, Revenue Recognition).
-The Company determined the five year estimated period of continuing involvement based upon the Company's internal development plan and projected timeline for the different implantable cardiac leads.
-The Company reevaluates its estimated remaining period of continuing involvement at each reporting period, and any changes will be incorporated into the determination of revenue recognition on a prospective basis.
+The Company determined the five year estimated period of continuing involvement (see note 2, Revenue Recognition).
+The Company determined the five year estimated period of continuing involvement (see note 2, Revenue Recognition).
+The Company determined the five year estimated period of continuing involvement (see note 2, Revenue Recognition).
+The Company determined the five year estimated period of continuing involvement (see note 2, Revenue Recognition).
+The Company determined the five year estimated period of continuing involvement termining period of continuing involvement at each reporting period, and any changes will be incorporated into the determination of revenue recognition on a prospective basis.